Our Core Mission is to:

-The Evangelical Lutheran Church in America allows individuals churches to make this decision.
+The Evangelical Lutheran Church in America allows individual churches to make this decision.
 The Congregation discussed this and the Council voted to perform same sex marriages at St. Timothy.

 What are the ministry implications?

-The statement challenges all our members to live the love of Christ by reaching out to those who are not members of our congregation and who may be different from themselves.
+The Welcome Statement challenges all our members to live the love of Christ by reaching out to those who are not members of our congregation and who may be different from themselves.
 It also challenges us to examine how we welcome and maintain caring contacts with everyone who enters our building—members, non-members and community groups.

 Where does it direct our ministries outside our current membership?

 The Welcome Statement directs the congregation beyond those who are already members to seek ways to partner and engage in ministry with diverse populations in our immediate neighborhood and community.